arcus/education_modules/learning_to_learn/learning_to_learn.md

 language: en
 narrator: UK English Female
 title: Learning to Learn Data Science
-comment:  Discover what about learning data science is unique from other subjects.
+comment:  Discover how learning data science is different than learning other subjects.
 long_description: The process of learning data science can be different from that of learning other subjects.
 This module goes over some of those differences and provides advice for navigating this potentially unfamiliar territory.
 estimated_time: 20 minutes